hotpads/ERNIE-for-the-Rest-of-Us/README.md

   model_path='/user/local/lib/ernie4us')
 ```

+# Tensorflow versions support

+Version 0.1.15 of this library supports tensorflow 1.15.
+Version 2.x works only with tensorflow 2.x.

 # References and Credits

 The modeling codes are adopted from the original [BERT](https://github.com/google-research/bert)
-and modified to accept ERNIE parameters
+and modified to accept ERNIE parameters as well as migrating to tensorflow 2.0 / Keras.

 # License